-The CXPS-HD 48-1.2-100 and CXPS-HD 48-1.2-225 are complete integrated 48 Vdc power systems with 100 A and 225 A capacity, respectively.
-Each system uses the advanced Cordex CXCM1 controller and HP 48 V 1.2 kW rectifier modules.
-The HD 225A distribution panel provides front access for DC distribution circuit breakers.
+The CXPS 48-1.2-225 is a complete integrated 48 Vdc power system with 225 A capacity.
+The system uses the advanced Cordex CXCM1 controller and HP 48 V 1.2 kW rectifier modules.
+The DCP03 300A distribution center provides front access for DC distribution, site controller, and battery connections.

 Cordex rectifier modules use a high frequency, switched mode conversion technique to provide a fully regulated and isolated DC output from the AC mains.
-The rectifier input accepts a wide range of input voltages, allowing the flexibility to connect to supply mains rated 120/208/220/230/240/277 Vac, 50/60 Hz.
-The system has de-rated output below 176 Vac input.
-See specifications at the end of this manual.
+The rectifier input is wide range to allow use on 120/208/220/230/240/277 Vac 50/60 Hz electrical input.
+The system has de-rated output below 176 VAC input.
+See specifications at the front of this manual.

 The rectifier power modules are "hot swappable" meaning they can be inserted or removed from the shelf without cutting power to or from the system or the load.
 Rectifier modules are not included with the base system, but may be purchased along with the system at the time of ordering, or added after the shelf has been installed.
-The shelf rectifier system includes the Alpha Cordex CXCM1 modular controller.
+The shelf rectifier system is designed to operate with the Alpha Cordex CXCM1 controller.